nxghtmare-II/Nxghtmare/README.md

 How To Purchase?

-• Add Me On Discord
+• Join The Discord
-• ._nxghtmare_.
+• (coming soon)
 • Select Payment Method
 • Code Will Be Sent Via File On Mega.nz